Skip to content

 WHERE session_id = @@SPID;

-The expected result should be KERBEROS.
+The expected result should be TCP for net_transport, and KERBEROS for auth_scheme.

 Note that you must run this query from a remote computer, and NOT by running it from within the SQL Server machine itself (i.e. opening SSMS while inside a Remote Desktop session).